top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in the Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is 64-year-old Harry Wilson complaining of abdominal discomfort.
 Please take a history and perform a relevant examination.

 Patient History: